UnderOfAll/Push_Swap/README.md

 Sort a stack of integers using a limited set of operations and the smallest number of moves possible.

-This project is divided into two programs:
+This project is composed of a program program:

-1. `push_swap`: Generates the list of operations to sort the stack.
+- `push_swap`: Generates the list of operations to sort the stack.
-2. `checker`: Verifies if a given sequence of operations sorts the stack correctly.

 ## 📦 Allowed Operations